mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 the standard statistics for the weapon.
-If firing at a target or group of targets at Medium or Long range, the frag shell has its damage reduced to 2d6 but gains a +1DM bonus to hit, and can hit not only the target aimed at but also anyone (friend or foe) within 1 metre of the initial target.
+If firing at a target or group of targets at Medium or Long range, the frag shell has its damage reduced to 2d6 but gains a +1DM bonus to hit, and can hit not only the target aimed at but also anyone (friend or foe) within 1 meter of the initial target.

 #### Suppression Fire